 For the most part!
 You’ll simply dump the meat and sauce ingredients in the slow cooker in the morning and come back to it at night ready and waiting for you.
 But, you will still need to shred the meat and assemble the sandwiches at the end.
 This just takes a few minutes.

 What should I do with the leftover meat?

 If you have meat that you didn’t use in the sandwiches, score!
 Here are some ideas on how to use it:

-- Freeze it and make the same recipe a few weeks down the road.
+- Freeze it in the sauce and make the same recipe a few weeks down the road.

 - Make Baked Nachos.
 Add meat, cheese, and desired toppings over tortilla chips and bake.

-This recipe would also be a great meal for idea for groups of people!
-We have lots of recipes that would work for large groups.
+We have lots of other recipes that would work for large groups, too.
 Make sure to check them out!

-Ready to make some gourmet grilled cheese sandwiches?
+Ready to make some gourmet French Dip sandwiches?
 Let’s do this!

 Did you make this?
 Snap a photo and tag us on Instagram at @thrivinghome so we can see your creations and cheer you on!